usaid-cs/yesterday-i-learned/cs.md

 ### Priority Queues

-[Priority queues are typically implemented as heaps](https://stackoverflow.com/a/11093725/1558430). **Heaps**, in particular binary heaps, are binary trees whose topmost element is the smallest (in this case, highest priority). **Binary trees**, in turn, are typically implemented with arrays.
+[Priority queues are typically implemented as heaps](https://stackoverflow.com/a/11093725/1558430) (i.e. a priority queue is an abstract data type, and a heap is a data structure). **Heaps**, in particular binary heaps, are binary trees whose topmost element is the smallest (in this case, highest priority). **Binary trees**, in turn, are typically implemented with arrays.
 We have come full circle.

-### trees
+### Trees

 "Leaves" refer exclusively to the nodes at the bottom level, not just any node with no children.
 A "full" tree is one that has the maximum number of leaf nodes.
 A "complete" binary tree is one that is full, except maybe for the last level.

-#### binary search trees
+#### Binary search trees

 * In-order traversal is important because if you traverse a BST in order, then it just so happens that [you'll get all elements in ascending order](https://www.geeksforgeeks.org/tree-traversals-inorder-preorder-and-postorder/).